In This Article

 What is ChexSystems and how does it work?

 ChexSystems is a consumer reporting agency (CRA) that banks and credit unions typically use to determine whether a person is a desirable potential customer, as a CRA assesses risks for those who routinely misuse or mismanage their bank accounts.
 ChexSystems operates just like credit bureaus such as Equifax, Experian, and TransUnion.
 Except, in this case, ChexSystems collects data about how you’ve used your past bank accounts rather than how you’ve handled your credit.

 Another key difference between ChexSystems and the credit bureaus is that ChexSystems generally only lists negative information on your report.
 So, even if you’ve only had one overdraft charge, it’s possible that it’s the only thing listed on your ChexSystems report (even if you’re an otherwise perfect banking customer).
 ChexSystems also only collects information on closed bank accounts, not on active bank or credit accounts, such as credit cards or loans.

-Through these reports, ChexSystems keeps track of your deposit accounts with banks, and it maintains a file with that information to show your activity and the reasons your past accounts have been closed.
+ChexSystems reports will keep track of your bank deposit accounts, your account activity, and the reasons why accounts were closed out.
 Whenever you apply for a new checking or savings account, the bank or credit union will typically check your ChexSystems report to determine whether to accept you as a new customer.